-The Equity Initiative will be presenting a series of over a dozen panels at the 2018 CIES conference in Mexico City.
-More details about the panel stream will be available with the release of the program.
+The Equity Initiative will be presenting a series of over a thirteen panels at the 2018 CIES conference in Mexico City.
+You can find the details of each panel below.
+And be sure to stop by the Equity Initiative booth to lean more about the Initiative's work and how you can be involved.

 This symposium to be presented at the UKFIET 2017 conference is formed around a common analytical framework developed by the Equity Initiative for analysis of learning outcomes data, with a differentiated look at program impact.
 Using a common sequence of analytical steps, all contributors to this panel apply an equity lens to their own programmatic data.